 How common is bullying?

 Sadly, bullying is very common.
 At least one in three children is bullied at some point.
 Around one in ten experience bullying which is persistent, lasting six months or more.
-It has been estimated there are 26,000 counselling sessions per year in the UK with children related to bullying.
+It has been estimated that 26,000 counselling sessions take place each year for children as a result of bullying.
 Boys tend to bully more than girls.

-Most young people experience cyberbullying - as a bystander or as the person doing the bullying or as the victim.
+Most young people experience cyberbullying - as the victim, as the person doing the bullying or as a bystander.

 Bullying issues are reported in around one in ten places of work.
 The Advisory, Conciliation and Arbitration Service (ACAS) helpline receives 20,000 calls per year related to bullying or harassment.

 Anyone can be a victim of bullying.
-However, children or adults who are seen as 'different' or weaker in some way are more likely to be bullied.
+However, children or adults who are seen as 'different' are more likely to be bullied.
 This includes:

 - Being overweight or underweight.